celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

 Next we added two modifiers.

 `hasmint` This modifier checks whether the address calling the function has already minted an NFT by verifying that the address is a valid minter.
-If the address is not a valid minter, the function execution is aborted, otherwise it is allowed to proceed.
+If the address is not a valid minter, the function execution is aborted. otherwise, it is allowed to proceed.

 `canSwallow` This modifier checks whether the power value of the attacker is greater than the power value of the owner of the NFT before allowing the `swallowNFT()` function to execute.
 If the power value of the attacker is less than or equal to the owner's power value, the function execution is aborted.